 Marshall Edwards and Novogen have not obtained an updated opinion or report as of the date of this document from Oracle, Marshall Edwards' financial advisor, or Grant Thornton Corporate Finance, the Novogen independent expert.
 Changes in the operations and prospects of Marshall Edwards or Novogen or the Isoflavone- related Assets, general market and economic conditions and other factors which may be beyond the control of Marshall Edwards or Novogen, and on which the fairness opinion and independent expert report were based, may alter the value of Marshall Edwards or Novogen or the Isoflavone-related Assets and other elements of the Isoflavone Transaction, or the prices of Marshall Edwards common stock or Novogen ordinary shares by the time the Isoflavone Transaction will be completed.
 Because Marshall Edwards and Novogen currently do not anticipate asking the financial advisor or independent expert, respectively, to update their opinion or report, as applicable, the Oracle opinion given at the time the Asset Purchase Agreement was signed and the Grant Thornton Corporate Finance report dated January 31, 2011 do not address the fairness of the Isoflavone Transaction, from a financial point of view, at the time of the respective shareholder meetings or at the time the Isoflavone Transaction is completed.
-For a description of the opinion that Marshall Edwards or Novogen shareholders, please refer to "The Isoflavone Transaction-Opinion or age 39 and "The Isoflavone Transaction Report of Novogen's Independent Expert" beginning on page 38.
-For a description of the factors considered by the boards of directors of Marshall Edwards and Novogen in determining to approve the Isoflavone Transaction, please refer to "The Isoflavone Transaction-Novogen's Reasons for the Isoflavone Transaction" beginning on page 36.
+For a description of the opinion that Marshall Edwards received from its financial Advisor' beginning on page 45 and "The Isoflavone Transaction-Report of Novogen's Independent Expert" beginning on page 44.
+For a description of the factors considered by the boards of directors of Marshall Edwards and Novogen in determining to approve the Isoflavone Transaction, please refer to "The Isoflavone Transaction-Novogen's Reasons for the Isoflavone Transaction" beginning on page 42.